postgrespro/pg_probackup/Documentation.md

 Since pg_probackup needs to read cluster files directly, pg_probackup must be started on behalf of an OS user that has read access to all files and directories inside the data directory (PGDATA) you are going to back up.

-Depending on whether you are going to use autonomous or archive backup strategies, PostgreSQL cluster configuration will differ, as specified in the sections below.
+Depending on whether you are plan to take STREAM and/or ARCHIVE backups, PostgreSQL cluster configuration will differ, as specified in the sections below.
 To back up the database cluster from a standby server or create PTRACK backups, additional setup is required.
-For details, see the section called “PTRACK Backup” and the section called “Backup from Standby”.
+For details, see the sections called [Setting up STREAM Backups](#setting-up-stream-backups), [Setting up ARCHIVE Backups](#setting-up-archive-backups), [Setting up PTRACK Backups](#setting-up-ptrack-backups) and the section called [Backup from Standby](#backup-from-standby).

-##### Setting up Autonomous Backups
+###### Setting up STREAM Backups

-To set up the cluster for autonomous backups, complete the following steps:
+To set up the cluster for STREAM backups, complete the following steps:
 - Grant the REPLICATION privilege to the backup role:

         ALTER ROLE backup WITH REPLICATION;

 - In the pg_hba.conf file, allow replication on behalf of the backup role.
 - Modify the postgresql.conf configuration file of the PostgreSQL server, as follows:
-    - Make sure the max_wal_senders parameter is set high enough to leave at least one session available for the backup process.
+    - Make sure the parameter `max_wal_senders` is set high enough to leave at least one session available for the backup process.
-    - Set the *wal_level* parameter to be *replica* or higher.
+    - Set the parameter `wal_level` to be higher than `minimal`.

-If you are going to take PAGE backups, you also have to configure WAL archiving as explained in the section called “Setting up Archive Backups”.
+If you are going to take PAGE backups in STREAM mode, you also have to configure WAL archiving as explained in the section called “Setting up Archive Backups”.

-Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server.
-If you are going to take backups from standby or use PTRACK backups, you must also complete additional setup, as explained in the section called “Backup from Standby” and the section called “PTRACK Backup”, respectively.
+Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server in STREAM mode.

-##### Setting up Archive Backups
+###### Setting up ARCHIVE Backups
 To set up the cluster for archive backups, complete the following steps:
 - Configure the following parameters in postgresql.conf to enable continuous archiving on the PostgreSQL server:
-    - Make sure the wal_level parameter is set to replica or higher.
+    - Make sure the `wal_level` parameter is higher than 'minimal'.
-    - Set the archive_mode parameter.
-If you are configuring backups on master, archive_mode must be set to on.
-To perform archiving on standby, set this parameter to always.
+    - Set the `archive_mode` parameter.
+If you are configuring backups on master, `archive_mode` must be set to `on`.
+To perform archiving on standby, set this parameter to `always`.
-    - Set the archive_command variable, as follows: archive_command = 'pg_probackup archive-push -B backupdir --instance instance_name --wal-file-path %p --wal-file-name %f
+    - Set the archive_command variable, as follows: archive_command = 'pg_probackup archive-push -B backup_dir --instance instance_name [remote_backup_options] --wal-file-path %p --wal-file-name %f
-        where backupdir and instance_name refer to the already initialized backup catalog instance for this database cluster.
+        where `backup_dir` and `instance_name` refer to the already initialized backup catalog instance for this database cluster and optional parameters [remote_backup_options](#remote-backup-options) should be used to archive WAL on remote machine.

-Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server.
-If you are going to take backups from standby or use PTRACK backups, you must also complete additional setup, as explained in the section called “Backup from Standby” and the section called “PTRACK Backup”, respectively.
+Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server in ARCHIVE mode.

+>NOTE: Instead of using `archive_mode` and `archive_command` parameters you may opt for [pg_receivewal](https://www.postgresql.org/docs/current/app-pgreceivewal.html).
+In this case pg_receivewal `-D directory` option should point to backup_dir/wal/instance_name directory, also WAL compression done be pg_receivewal is supported by pg_probackup.
+Only using pg_receivewal `zero data loss` archive strategy can be achieved.

-##### Backup from Standby
+###### Backup from Standby

 For PostgreSQL 9.6 or higher, pg_probackup can take backups from a standby server.
 This requires the following additional setup:

-- On the standby server, allow replication connections:
+- On the replica server, set the parameter `hot_standby` to `on`.
-    - Set the max_wal_senders and hot_standby parameters in postgresql.conf.
-    - Configure host-based authentication in pg_hba.conf.
-- On the master server, enable full_page_writes in postgresql.conf.
+- On the master server, set the parameter `full_page_writes` to `on`.
+- To perform STREAM backup on standby, complete all steps in section [Setting up STREAM Backups](#setting-up-stream-backups)
+- To perform ARCHIVE backup on standby, complete all steps in section [Setting up ARCHIVE Backups](#setting-up-archive-backups)

+Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the standby server.

->NOTE: Archive backup from the standby server has the following limitations:
+>NOTE: Backup from the standby server has the following limitations:
-- If the standby is promoted to the master during archive backup, the backup fails.
+- If the standby is promoted to the master during backup, the backup fails.
 - All WAL records required for the backup must contain sufficient full-page writes.
 This requires you to enable full_page_writes on the master, and not to use a tool like pg_compresslog as archive_command to remove full-page writes from WAL files.

-##### PTRACK Backup
+###### Setting up PTRACK Backups

 If you are going to use PTRACK backups, complete the following additional steps:
-- In postgresql.conf, set ptrack_enable to on.
+- Set the parameter `ptrack_enable` to `on`.
 - Grant the rights to execute ptrack functions to the backup role:

         GRANT EXECUTE ON FUNCTION pg_ptrack_clear() TO backup;